thomas-g-knowles/thomas-g-knowles/README.md

 ### :scroll: Developer About

-I am currently an Apprentice Software Developer, working to acheive a Level 4 Software Developer qualification.

 Technology has always been deeply interesting to me from any exposure I recieved to it and so I have decided over past years of my life to study computing and programming both academically and personally.

 ##### :keyboard: I have 6 years programming experience spanning over mutliple languages and technologies such as: